Palfore/Pybiosis/README.md

         pybiosis.load()
         pybiosis.Device.compile_all()
     ```
-    You can also create other new python files in  `PYBIOSIS_USER_PATH` for modularity.
+    You can also create decorators in other python files in the  `PYBIOSIS_USER_PATH` (eg: games.py).
-5. Run the command `python -m pybiosis` to compile your functions in the command prompt with administrator privileges.
+5. Run the command `python -m pybiosis` (`bb` is also registered as an alias, see `setup.py`) to compile your functions in the command prompt with administrator privileges.
 Repeat this any time you add new functions.

 ## Limitations
-0. *All compilers must be valid, even if they don't get used.
-This should change in future.
-1. *Currently only tested on Windows, at least some application functionality is windows only.
-Again, the whole application is restricted to windows even though only one compiler requires it.
-2. Stream Deck folders must be manually created.
+1. Most of this functionality is tested on Windows.
-3. If you get a password prompt from Push2Run, simply recompile.
+2. If you get a password prompt from Push2Run, simply recompile until it stops.

+## Future Work
+1. Stream Deck folders cannot be generated programmatically, and deleting is not yet supported.
+2. It seems natural to support a CLI and possibly a GUI to manage the functions.
+3. Use a config instead of environment variable to set the user path.
+4. Add tools like monitor control, audio controls, usb devices, games, GUI automation, dashboard.
+5. Add examples folder.

 ## Questions?
-Email me at nawar@palfore.com.
+Email me at nawar@palfore.com, or make a pull request!